 I love telling others about my work and other cool science out there!
 My favorite part of doing research is sharing what I've found and engaging others in it.
-I've participated in and led many K-12 outreach events, public awareness of events, and most recently, science writing!
+I've participated in and led many K-12 outreach events, public awareness of events, and most recently, science writing.
+I am also passionate about ocean policy and communication in that field.
+Check out my science policy work and policy-related communications here.

 Earth Science Day - Oceans Room